-Paris has many different faces, it’s a city rich with culture, art, design, beauty and history.
-Whether you are standing in the line to see Mona Lisa, trying to take that perfect picture of the Eiffel Tower, searching for the yummiest croissants or just wondering trough Montmartre, Paris is a city that will capture your heart for sure.
+Paris has many different faces, it’s a city rich in culture, art, design, beauty, and history.
+Whether you are standing in line to see Mona Lisa, trying to take that perfect picture of the Eiffel Tower, searching for the yummiest croissants or just wondering through Montmartre, Paris is a city that will capture your heart for sure.

 #2 The Louvre is the world’s biggest art museum

-The Louvre is the world’s largest art gallery and museum, it has over 38,000 pieces of art within its walls, including the most famous painting ever, Mona Lisa.
+The Louvre is the world’s most extensive art gallery and museum, it has over 38,000 pieces of art within its walls, including the most famous painting ever, the Mona Lisa.
 In 2018, 10.8 million visitors passed through the doors of The Louvre, making it the most visited gallery on planet earth!

 #3 The Eiffel Tower is not the most visited monument in Paris